Updated

 What This Means for You

-Combined with the OZEV grant (up to £500 off for eligible buyers) and off-peak tariffs that bring charging costs down to ~7p/kWh, there has never been a better time to install a home EV charger in the UK.
+Combined with the OZEV grant (up to £500 off for eligible buyers) and off-peak tariffs that bring charging costs down to around 7p/kWh, the economics of a home charger look as strong as they ever have.